amesar/mlflow-databricks-client/README.md

 ## Databricks-specific  MLflow API documentation

-Databricks-specific resources do not have consistent naming so it is hard at first glance to tell which resources are open source and which ones are Databricks-specific.
+Databricks-specific resources (endpoints) do not have consistent naming so it is hard at first glance to tell which MLflow resources are open source and which ones are Databricks-specific.

 Naming patterns for Databricks-specific MLflow resource fall into three categories: